Bukan

 Bukan (بوکان) (Note: Also romanized as Bukân; also known as Bokan (بۆکان)) is a city in the Central District of Bukan County, West Azerbaijan province, Iran, serving as the capital of both the county and the district.

 During the Qajar era, due to the attention and residence of Aziz Khan Mokri and his family, Bukan became important.
 The history of this city is related to four government figures known as Sardar Aziz Khan family.
 Bukan was the center of governance and their residence.
 After the 1979 Iranian Revolution, it flourished in social, cultural, sports, economic and political indicators.
 This city is one of the most important and effective cities in Iran.

 Etymology

-The origins of the name Bukan is controversial.
-While some believe it derives from the Kurdish word 'brides, there is no evidence supporting this claim.
-Therefore, it doesn't match the Kurdish word for bride which is "Bûk".
+Some believe that the name Bukan derives from the Kurdish word "Bûkan," meaning brides.
 Rashid al-Din Hamadani wrote that the name was eponymous to a Merkit prince.
 Only during the Qajar era is the name documented.

 History

 Pre–Islamic era

 There have been several artefacts discovered in Bukan dating back to between 4100 BC and 4400 BC.
 These artefacts confirm that Bukan was home to one of the first human settlements on the Iranian Plateau.